Viewing Pricing Insights

 - Card Detail — per-card price, source, suggested list price, and price history

-- Deal Finder — AI-driven scan of live eBay listings priced below verified market value
+- Vault Agent — ask "find me deals on X" and the agent scans live eBay listings priced below verified market value

 This guide walks through each.
 For the underlying pricing pipeline (RocketVault Pricing Database vs. eBay comps vs. smart rules), see Pricing Data Sources.